 • 1-1 and small group support to help with emotional and behavioural support

-• Monitoring incidents of behavior across school, spotting patterns and raising it with class teachers and Senior Leadership
+• Monitoring incidents of behaviour across school, spotting patterns and raising it with class teachers and Senior Leadership

-• Creating behavior support plans for individual children
+• Creating behaviour support plans for individual children

 • Running specific interventions such as SEAL groups and Circle of Friends